beeker1121/dddstructure/README.md

 # DDDStructure

 DDDStructure is an example SaaS application for invoicing.
-It includes a fully built and structured backend API built in Golang, and a fully built frontend application built in Vue.
+It includes a full backend API application built in Golang and a full frontend application built in Vue.

 There are a few goals with this project:

 1. Showcase a mix of DDD and SOA principles for how to structure a Golang backend application/API.
-2. Provide a baseline codebase, for both the frontend and backend of the application, where others can build from it.
+2. Provide a baseline codebase for both backend and frontend applications that others can use to build from.

-Original concepts for this idea go back to my [gotodo](https://github.com/beeker1121/gotodo) project.
+Original concepts go back to the [gotodo](https://github.com/beeker1121/gotodo) project.
 This new project is a more fleshed out example of those same concepts, with examples of how to handle problems like sharing services, deploying with Kubernetes, etc.

 ## Preview